oservieres/cartaclysm/docs/index.md

 # Known issues

-It may be hard to quit the game: the pause menu is quite bugged.
+* It may be hard to quit the game: the pause menu is quite bugged.
 Do not hesitate to use `ALT + F4` or `CMD + Q`.
+* Xbox controller is not yet supported under Linux.
+* Xbox controller has not been tested on IOS.

 # What's next ?